YarNhoj/ss-RHCE/README.md

 	browse to page

 #Import an ISCSI disk from the server server1.example.com such that
--the disk must be mounte as /mnt/iscsi
+- the disk must be mounte as /mnt/iscsi
--this mount should be persistent
-	rpm -qa | grep iscsi
-	yum install isci-initiator-utils
-	iscsiadm -m discovery -t st -p server1.example.com
+- this mount should be persistent rpm -qa | grep iscsi yum install isci-initiator-utils iscsiadm -m discovery -t st -p server1.example.com